 Scalar Function

 We will now create a scalar function, which returns the number of orders placed by a given customer.
-Write the following code in your query pad –
+Write the following code in your query pad –The above function returns an integer value.
+To test this function, we will write some code as shown below –

 Let us see another example which will fetch the number of orders processed by an employee for a given year.
 Write the following function in our query pad –